facelessuser/RegReplace/docs/usage.md

 ```

 ## A Better Way To Create Regex Rules
-Recently a new feature was added that allows the editing of the regex rules to be done in a Python syntax highlighted panel.
+Recently a new feature was added that allows the editing of the regular expression rules to be done in a Python syntax highlighted panel.
 This allows for a less cumbersome editing experience.
-Users can even split their regex on multiple lines and add comments which will all be preserved for the next time the rule is viewed.
+Users can even split their regular expressions on multiple lines and add comments which will all be preserved for the next time the rule is viewed.

 While in the edit panel, you can press <kbd>ctrl</kbd> + <kbd>s</kbd> on Windows/Linux (or <kbd>super</kbd> + <kbd>s</kbd> on OSX) and the rule will be saved back to the settings file.
 On save, the regex is compiled to test if it is valid; if it fails, you should be alerted and the save will be canceled.